dashdeckers/DocumentAnalyzer/README.md

-# Document Analyzer
+# Document Analyzer - User Manual

 ## Installation

 1. Download the file "DocumentAnalyzer_Installer.msi" and then run it on your computer to start the installation.
 Be aware that it might take a few minutes to load depending on your computer.

-2. Agree to the the terms and conditions.
+2. Agree to the terms and conditions.

 3. Important!
 When asked to choose a destination folder, pick a folder that you are familiar with because you will need to access it quite often.
 This is the folder in which your results will appear, and to which you will need to copy/move the PDF files that you wish to analyze.